Admissions & Aid

 We offer many opportunities to connect with the program managers.
 Visit the Admissions Event section for the ways you can connect in-person!
 However, most questions can be answered via email or phone which saves you time and a trip.
 Please email or call your program manager today!

 Visit the program page for the prerequisites and GPAs needed to apply.
-The program managers will not be able to review your transcripts to determine your eligibility or competitiveness.
-You may find your current institution’s advising department and the program specific centralized application services for the DO, OT, PA, and PT programs resourceful.
+The program managers will not be able to review your transcripts and documents to determine your eligibility or competitiveness.
+You may find your current institution’s advising department and the program specific centralized application services for the programs resourceful.
+We use the following application services:

 Each application cycle is different and our programs continue to gain in competitiveness.
 The program FAQs shares the most recent competitive admissions information.